itstommymorgan/asari/README.md

 Asari is a Ruby wrapper for AWS CloudSearch, with optional ActiveRecord support for easy integration with your Rails apps.

+#### Why Asari?

+"Asari" is Japanese for "rummaging search."
+Seemed appropriate.

 ## Usage

 #### Basic Usage